 Hemoglobin is a protein in red blood cells that carries oxygen.
-A blood test can tell how much hemoglobin you have in your blood.
+The hemoglobin test measures how much hemoglobin is in your blood.

 A blood sample is needed.
-For information on how this is done, see: Venipuncture

 No special preparation is necessary.

 How the Test will Feel

 When the needle is inserted to draw blood, some people feel moderate pain.
 Others feel only a prick or stinging.
 Afterward, there may be some throbbing or a slight bruise.
 This soon goes away.

 Why the Test is Performed